-The Session response to a successful login request includes an X-VMWARE-VCLOUD-ACCESS-TOKEN header whose value is an encoded key that you can use, along with the value of the X-VMWARE-VCLOUD-TOKEN-TYPE header, to construct a JWT Authorization header to include in subsequent requests in place of the deprecated x-vcloud-authorization header, which does not authenticate you to association members.
+The Session response to a successful login request includes an X-VMWARE-VCLOUD-ACCESS-TOKEN header whose value is an encoded key that you can use, and the value of the X-VMWARE-VCLOUD-TOKEN-TYPE header, to construct a JWT Authorization header to include in subsequent requests in place of the deprecated x-vcloud-authorization header, which does not authenticate you to association members.
 See Create a vCloud API Session for more information about logging in to the vCloud API.

 You can make requests that fan out to multiple association members by specifying the multisite=value pair in the Accept header.
-The value can be either global or a colon-separated list of location IDs.
+If you want the request to fan out, the value can be global or a colon-separated list of location IDs.
 For information about obtaining the location IDs, see Authorized Locations.
+When you set the value to local, the request does not fan out but includes multisite metadata included on fan-out.

-For example, when you make a request such as a query that retrieves lists of resources from an association of organizations, you can specify the the multisite=global pair in the Accept header so that you fan out the request to all association members and return an aggregated list.
+For example, when you make a request such as a query that retrieves lists of resources from an association of organizations, you can specify the multisite=global pair in the Accept header so that you fan out the request to all association members and return an aggregated list.